-Impediments to obligating HSIP funds include project delays for reasons not limited to safety projects such as environmental approvals, right of way/easement issues, community issues, other funding needs, resource issues, historic issues, NYS permit issues etc. In addition, the Federal Obligation Limitation that exists on all Federal funding also serves as an impediment to obligating safety funds.
+Impediments to obligating HSIP funds include project delays for reasons not limited to safety projects such as environmental approvals, right of way/easement issues, community issues, other funding needs, resource issues, historic issues, NYS permit issues etc. The complicated process required to implement projects that use federal aid including HSIP can also be an impediment, especially for local governments.
+In addition, the Federal Obligation Limitation that exists on all federal funding also serves as an impediment to obligating safety funds.
 The following describes some of the approaches used to overcome those obstacles for HSIP projects.